DSR-RHIT/creating-reproducible-reports/pages/113_report.md

 ### import regression outcomes

-I'm going to import these values here (before writing any prose)  because I use some of these values in the first paragraph and so I can do a test comparing the data to the sensor characteristics I assigned above.
+Here we import and manipulate regression outcomes we computed earlier and saved in the `results` directory.
+I import them before starting the prose because some of these values are used in the early paragraphs.

 This section is another example of code that was developed iteratively while  drafting the report.
 Initially, I just started the draft prose.
 As I worked, I  identified variables I would need in my workspace before the first paragraph, e.g., `sensor_model`, `force_limit`, and `force_unit`.